raphaelalmeidamartins/lessons-learned/README.md

 <ol start="12">
   <li>Add a table to your page</li>
   <li>Use the Box model
-  <p>Change the margin, the padding and the border of the elements to see how these properties can influence and improve the layout.</p>
+  <p>Change the margin, the padding, and the border of the elements to see how these properties can influence and improve the layout.</p>
   </li>
   <li>Change font properties
   <p>Change font-family, font-style, font-size, color, and line-height.</p>